andresliszt/moo-rs/pymoors/docs/user_guide/fitness_and_constraints.md

 ## Handling Constraints: Greater than 0 and Equality Constraints

-In some optimization problems, constraints might be defined as either inequalities of the form `g(genes) > 0` or as equality constraints `g(genes) = 0`.
+In some optimization problems, constraints_fn might be defined as either inequalities of the form `g(genes) > 0` or as equality constraints_fn `g(genes) = 0`.
 In pymoors, since feasibility is determined by having all constraint values $≤ 0$, we handle these cases as follows:

 - **Inequalities (`g(genes) > 0`):**
   This case is trivial to convert.
 Simply multiply the output of your constraint function by -1 to transform it into the standard form (`g(genes) <= 0`).

 - **Equality Constraints (`g(genes) = 0`) with Tolerance:**
-  Equality constraints are typically managed by allowing a small tolerance, `epsilon`, around 0.
+  Equality constraints_fn are typically managed by allowing a small tolerance, `epsilon`, around 0.
 A common approach is to construct a penalty function by computing the squared deviation `(g(genes) - epsilon)²`.
 This squared term penalizes any deviation from the desired equality, while the tolerance `epsilon` provides some leeway for numerical imprecision.

 ### Example: Equality Constraint with Epsilon Tolerance